phimachine/mayoehr/death/README.md

 This is a code repository for all-mortality prediction.
-This is a prototying project aimed to help me explore the dataset, processing and modelling process, to gauge the challenges ahead of me.

 This is a private repository.
 If you encounter this repository anywhere, please contact me through email: hu.yaojie@mayo.edu